Docker Cloud repositoriesEstimated reading time: 5 minutes

-If you are running a service from deleted repository , the service will continue
+If you are running a service from deleted repository , the service continues

 to run, but cannot be scaled up or redeployed.
 If any builds use the Docker

-FROM directive and reference a deleted repository, those builds will fail.
+FROM directive and reference a deleted repository, those builds fail.

 To delete a repository: